North Carolina Zoo: Future plans

 On April 1, 2010, the Zoo announced it had acquired adjacent forestland to bring the total land tract to over 2000 acre.
 The main habitats currently occupy about 500 acre.
 The North Carolina Zoo was one of many state facilities to receive money from the Connect NC bond referendum, approved during the March 2015 primary election.
 In June 2018, the Zoo announced that it is in the final planning stages for two new continents: Asia and Australia.
-Funds from the Connect NC bond will be used to construct the new Asia region which will include tigers, Komodo dragons, Visayan warty pigs, Asian small-clawed otters, red-crowned cranes, wrinkled hornbills, king cobras and northern white-cheeked gibbons among others.
+Funds from the Connect NC bond will be used to construct the new Asia region which will include tigers, Komodo dragons (which originally arrived at the zoo as juveniles exhibited in the Desert Dome), Visayan warty pigs, Asian small-clawed otters, cinereous vultures, red-crowned cranes, wrinkled hornbills, king cobras and northern white-cheeked gibbons among others.
 The Zoo broke ground on the Asia Continent expansion in August 2022.
+According to the North Carolina Zoo the Asia Expansion will be complete and open in 2026.

 Attractions

-The North Carolina Zoo is home to 1,800 animals of more than 200 species.
-It is home to one of the largest chimpanzee troops of any zoo in America as well as the largest collection of Alaskan seabirds in the country.
+The North Carolina Zoo is home to 1,700 animals of more than 200 species.
+The zoo is home to one of the largest chimpanzee troops of any zoo in America as well as the largest collection of Alaskan seabirds in the country.
 The Zoo is also one of only a few AZA (Association of Zoos & Aquariums) in the U.S. with a breeding pair of polar bears which is part of the Species Survival Plan.
-As of 2019, the pair have yet to produce any offspring.
+As of 2022, the pair have yet to produce any offspring.